igigis/Syslog-ng-Splunk-HEC-Integration-Script/README.md

 > 🚀 Automate syslog-ng configuration for Splunk HEC and Huntress log forwarding in minutes!

 This script automates the installation and configuration of `syslog-ng` to forward logs to a Splunk HTTP Event Collector (HEC) endpoint.
 It ensures that logs from your system are properly forwarded to Splunk for centralized monitoring and analysis.
-The script is fully compatible with Huntress's Generic HEC source, allowing seamless integration with Huntress log collection infrastructure.
+The script is fully compatible with Huntress's Generic HEC source, allowing seamless integration with Huntress SIEM.

 ## 📑 Table of Contents